-Even where mandatory disclosure is not implicated. organizations conducting internal investigations prior to government involvement still may face the complex decision of whether to make a voluntary disclosure under the OIG's self disclosure protocol ("SDP").
-Self-disclosure may be appropriate in organizations certain cases. but contemplating this avenue should not proceed before undergoing thorough investigation, evaluation and judgment, and seeking the assistance of legal counsel.
+Even where mandatory disclosure not implicated. organizations is conducting internal investigations prior to government involvement still may face the complex decision of whether to make a voluntary disclosure under the OIG's self disclosure protocol ("SDP") or CMS's Self-Referral Disclosure Protocol ("SRDP"). which increased saw utilization in 2012.
+Self-disclosure may be appropriate in certain cases, but organizations contemplating this avenue should not proceed before undergoing thorough investigation, evaluation and judgment, and seeking the assistance of legal counsel.

-The OIG protocol is intended for matters that may involve potential fraud government healthcare against programs, and disclosures should only follow a reasonable assessment by the organization that certain matters are potentially violative of criminal, civil or administrative laws.
-The protocol is not intended to cover mere inadvertent billing mistakes Medicare or overpayments, which instead should be addressed through the claims reconciliation process.
+The OIG protocol is intended for matters that may involve potential fraud government healthcare against programs, and disclosures should only follow a reasonable assessment by the organization that certain matters are potentially violative of criminal, civil or administrative laws.20 The protocol is not intended to cover mere inadvertent billing mistakes or Medicare overpayments, which instead should be addressed through claims the reconciliation process.21

-Several considerations may motivate the decision to self-disclose. organizations should carefully and weigh the benefits and risks associated with following the SDP.
+Several considerations may motivate the decision to self-disclose, and organizations should carefully weigh the benefits and risks associated with following the SDP.
 To the OIG, disclosing in good faith may signal that an organization embraces a culture of compliance and is committed to interacting with federal healthcare programs with integrity.
-Thus, benefits may include the potential for increased leniency signaled by the OIG forgoing its exclusion power or basing a settlement offer at the lower end of the civil monetary penalty ("CMP") range.18 Following the protocol may avoid the presumptive imposition of a corporate integrity agreement ("CIA") that can significantly burden an organization with vears of costly oversight obligations.
-Less quantifiable, selfdisclosure also may give organizations the opportunity to gain control over the situation and cast the matter in a light as to avoid government SO misunderstanding.
+Thus, benefits may include the potential for increased leniency signaled by the OIG forgoing its exclusion power or basing a settlement offer at the lower end of the civil monetary penalty ("CMP") range.22 Following the protocol may avoid the presumptive imposition of a corporate integrity agreement ("CIA") that can significantly burden an organization with vears costly oversight of obligations.23 Less quantifiable, selfdisclosure also may give organizations the opportunity to gain control over the situation and cast the matter in a light avoid SO as to government misunderstanding.

 Equally important to consider, however, are the risks associated with self-disclosure.
 Notably, OIG makes no guarantee of leniency, benefit or immunity to those that take advantage of the SDP.
 Resolving issues through the SDP also may be expensive, time consuming and disruptive.
-At times. disclosure may trigger а new investigation or expand an existing investigation into new territory by OIG or other agencies.
-Further, the disclosure OIG of internal to investigation reports and underlying documentation may create waiver issues related to the attorney-client privilege and work product protections, creating potentially significant issues in any subsequent civil litigation.
+At times. disclosure may trigger a new investigation or expand an existing investigation into new territory by OIG agencies.
+Further. or other the disclosure to OIG of internal investigation reports and underlying documentation may create waiver issues related to the attorney-client privilege and work product protections, creating potentially significant issues in any subsequent civil litigation.

-When used appropriately, the SDP can be an effective tool for mitigating risk associated with potential fraud and abuse violations, but the decision to pursue the self-disclosure avenue should benefit from the advice of legal counsel and include careful weighing of the of the nature wrongdoing against potential benefits of disclosure.
+When used appropriately, the SDP can be an effective tool for mitigating risk associated with potential fraud and abuse violations, but the decision to pursue the self-disclosure avenue should benefit from the advice of legal counsel and include careful weighing of the nature of the wrongdoing against potential benefits of disclosure.
+OIG also announced last vear that it intended to update the SDP and solicited suggestions from the public potential revisions.24 on Companies considering a disclosure under the SDP should keep abreast of these anticipated changes and incorporate any revised guidance in their self-disclosure analyses.